biocypher/project-template/README.md

 # BioCypher project template
 A quick way to set up a BioCypher-driven knowledge graph pipeline.

+## Using the GitHub Template functionality
+You can use this template in GitHub directly.
+Just select `biocypher/project-template` as your template when creating a new repository on GitHub.

 ## ⚙️ Installation (local, for docker see below)
 1. Clone this repository and rename to your project name.
 ```{bash}